BennettSmith/eastbay-overland-rally-planner/docs/use-cases/UC-03-CreateTripDraft.md

 ## Main Success Flow
 1. Actor submits a create-draft request with the required title (`name`).
 2. System authenticates the caller.
-3. System validates inputs (title must be present and non-blank).
+3. System normalizes and validates the title:
+   - Trim leading/trailing whitespace.
+   - Collapse runs of whitespace to a single space.
+   - Require the resulting title to be non-empty.
 4. System creates a new `Trip` with:
    - `status = DRAFT`
    - `draftVisibility = PRIVATE` (always)